tsujamin/digi-approval/design/design.md

     Within an agency, there are 3 roles:

-    * An *administrator*, who sets up the application process in terms of workflows, as detailed bleow.
+    * An *administrator*, who sets up the application process in terms of workflows, as detailed below.
     * An *approver* works with an applicant to progress their application.
     * A *manager* is responsible for balancing the workload amongst approvers.